zchee/golang-wiki/vgo.md

 ### Current state

 Currently vgo is in active development / prototype phase.
 It has some rough edges, changes will happen at a rapid pace.
-You are encouraged to try vgo and give your feedback, share your experience with it.
+You are encouraged to try vgo and give your feedback, share your experience with it, and contribute to it.

 For any production workloads, use [dep](https://github.com/golang/dep), or migrate to it if you have not done so already.